Principles of Nutrition – HLTH 640

 Course Requirements Checklist

-The student will write a 1–2-page paper in order to identify the cultural, environmental, and social elements that have influenced healthy and unhealthy eating habits.
-The student will also write a 2-3-page paper that will include a significant application of Scripture to the cultural view of food.
+The student will write a 2-page reflection paper identifying the cultural, environmental, and social elements that have influenced his/her eating habits.
+The student will also write a 2-3-page reflection paper on the cultural view of food.

-Each quiz will cover the Reading & Study material for the modules/weeks in which it is assigned.
-Each quiz will be open-book/open-notes, contain 75 multiple-choice and true/false questions, and have a time limit of 1 hour and 30 minutes.
+Each quiz will cover the Learn material for specific Modules: Weeks.
+Each quiz will be open-book/open-notes, contain 100 multiple-choice and true/false questions, and have a time limit of 2 hours.